 Due to special beef and pork bilateral veterinary certificate provisions, all U.S. federally inspected facilities are eligible for export to Ukraine without restriction.
 There is no need for facility registration.
 These blanket provisions do not differentiate between new and old suppliers, providing unrestricted market access to all.
 Should an importer encounter a problem with facility recognition, it should refer to the State Veterinary and Phytosanitary Service internal explanatory letter No.15-9-2-2-11/25895 issued on December 4, 2014, or contact FAS Kyiv immediately.
+During wartime, the importer may be required to import beef and pork products from establishments that satisfy the EU transshipment requirements, as EU member states remain the only available import transit points.

 For products of animal and seafood origin other than beef and pork, composite products, feeds, live animals, and reproductive materials, the production facilities need to be listed on the Ukrainian Lists of Approved Foreign Facilities and Establishments or on the EU-approved list.
-There are two ways to become listed on the Ukrainian lists:
+There are two ways to become listed on the Ukrainian list:

-• If a facility/farm/genetics center had exported to Ukraine between April 4, 2013, and April 4, 2018 (per Law 2042 ending remarks), it may petition for automatic inclusion on the list (verification of previous export history and listing procedure may take over two months).
-Foreign facilities with older export history (per older version of the Law 1602) that kept their registration active will remain on the list.

-- A facility/farm/genetics center may undergo an individual audit, or the U.S. food/animal safety system for a specific product group must undergo system audit's, with positive results.
+- If a facility/farm/genetics center had exported to Ukraine between April 4, 2013, and April 4, 2018 (per Law 2042 ending remarks), it may petition for automatic inclusion on the list (verification of previous export history and listing procedure may take over two months).
+Foreign facilities with older export history (per older version of Law 1602) that kept their registration active will remain on the list. - A facility/farm/genetics center may undergo an individual audit, or the U.S. food/animal safety system for a specific product group must undergo system audits with positive results.
 Consent from the U.S. competent authority will be needed to conduct a system audit.
-In this case, all federally approved facilities would obtain market access. - Individual foreign facilities may be included on the list of approved facilities after successful completion of an individual facility audit.
-A facility audit can be requested through a direct petition to SSUFSCP, or through a petition by the exporting country's Competent Authority.
+In this case, all federally approved facilities would obtain market access. - Individual foreign facilities may be included on the list of approved facilities after the successful completion of an individual facility audit.
+A facility audit can be requested through a direct petition to SSUFSCP or through a petition by the exporting country's Competent Authority.